jagadeeshpj/morsecode-converter-using-python-with-documentation/README.md

 gui_support.py :- This is module with try and except for importing the right library and for displaying GUI.

 run.py :- This module deals with running of code with GUI.
 It is terminal based for the sake of simplicity.

+FOR CONVERTING PYTHON FILE  TO EXE
+MODULES USED
+* pyinstaller.py
+* .ico  {image format}

+SPECIALLY   UPLOADED THE DOCUMENTATION OF THIS PROJECT FOR UR REFERENCE😊😊😊😊😊😊

+PLEASE SHARE AND SUPPORT
+❤❤❤